 Eat more of the first category and less and less of the second category and you’ll be well on your way to experiencing all the benefits that eating a plant based diet provides.

-More energy, better sleep, clear skin, an optimistic point of view, weight loss, lower cholesterol, lower blood pressure, better sex (seriously), better breath, protection from certain types of cancers and type 2 diabetes, a kick ass immune system and all the rest of the glittery magic that happens when the diet revolves around mostly whole plant foods.
+More energy, better sleep, clearer skin, an optimistic point of view, weight loss, lower cholesterol, lower blood pressure, better sex (seriously), better breath, protection from certain types of cancers and type 2 diabetes, a kick ass immune system and all the rest of the glittery magic that happens when the diet revolves around mostly whole plant foods.

-2) Don’t Mind Fuck Yourself With Details
+2) Don’t Mind-Fuck Yourself With Details

 It’s human nature to get in our own way of success.

-When we push past our comfort zone things tend to get unpredictable, and unpredictability means change, the opposite of consistency.
+When we push past our comfort zone, things tend to get unpredictable, and unpredictability means change, the opposite of consistency.